 Broadly, where your Resolution Sum relates to a personal wrong, it should not be a taxable capital gain.
-Where your Resolution Sum does not relate to a personal wrong, it will be a taxable capital gain and you, the claimant will be taxable on the net Resolution Sum you receive or you will be required to make an adjustment to the tax cost base of your asset.
+Where your Resolution Sum does not relate to a personal wrong, it will be a taxable capital gain and you, the claimant will be taxable on the net Resolution Sum you receive or you will be required to make an adjustment to the tax cost base of your asset (i.e. shares relevant to a shareholder class action).
+Whilst residential property is a CGT asset for the purposes of Tax law, the CGT provisions provide an exemption for residential property that is a person's 'main residence'.
+To the extent that the residential property to which this class action relates is your main residence, a CGT exemption should apply.
+It is noted that there are requirements to be satisfied within these provisions and we recommend claimants seek their own independent tax advice.
+Where the property is held for income producing purposes or as an investment (therefore not a 'main residence') the exemption will not apply and any proceeds received will be taxable to you.

-OBIML is in the process of seeking confirmation from the Australian Taxation Office in respect of the tax treatment for Scheme participants by way of a Ruling.
+OBIML, is in the process of seeking confirmation from the Australian Taxation Office in respect of the tax treatment for Scheme participants by way of a Ruling.
 A copy of this Ruling will be made available to participants.